Wednesday, August 28, 2024

 Autumn leaves

-a seasonal mark or doesn’t
+a seasonal mark or not

 —on a shirt you gifted me—